cossacklabs/product-docs/acra/acra-in-depth/data-structures/storage-models.md

 ---
 title: Storage models
-weight: 4
+weight: 5
 ---

 # Data storage models

-There are two storage model modes used in Acra to store data in database cell: WholeCell (deprecated) and InjectedCell.
+There are two storage model modes used in Acra to store data in database cell: WholeCell (**deprecated**) and InjectedCell.

-In WholeCell mode, CryptoEnvelope ([AcraStruct](/acra/acra-in-depth/data-structures/acrastruct) or [AcraBlock](/acra/acra-in-depth/data-structures/acrablock)) represents a complete piece of data (i.e. database cell, a file, or some data transmitted into AcraTranslator).
+In WholeCell mode, the cryptographic container ([AcraStruct](/acra/acra-in-depth/data-structures/acrastruct) or [AcraBlock](/acra/acra-in-depth/data-structures/acrablock)) represents a complete piece of data (i.e. database cell, a file, or some data transmitted into AcraTranslator).

-In this mode it is expected that the encrypted data will look something like:
+In WholeCell mode it is expected that the encrypted data will look something like:

 1. `<CryptoEnvelope>`,
 2. `<CryptoEnvelope>`,
 3. `<CryptoEnvelope>`.

+"CryptoEnvelope" means AcraStruct or AcraBlock, it's the same as saying "cryptographic container".

 In InjectedCell mode, CryptoEnvelope is stored inside some piece of data, i.e. inside some file or in a database cell with a file inside, with CryptoEnvelope as a piece of that file, not the whole file.
 In this mode, the encrypted data will look something like this: